-Train digital mentors to help more people get online.
-The Capacity building grant gives you $52,500 to train and support digital mentors in your community.
+Train digital mentors to help more people be connected.
+The Capacity Building Grant gives you $52,500 plus a training kit to upskill and support digital mentors in your community.

 Digital mentors help people to feel confident and safe online.
 They support communities to learn digital skills.
 They are at the heart of community-led digital inclusion programs.